schreisi14/the_Carl_Ender/README.md

 4. npm start
 5. realize it's an alpha and doesn't work at the moment ;)

+#Additional Information for Registration
+#### Getting the confirm-link from the Console
+- The confirm-link is logged to the console! <-- Copy&Paste into your browser

+#### Activate the mailer
+- A Mailer is implemented
+- To activate it, uncomment the lines 73 - 93 in the /passport/ppconf.js
+- Insert your fh-email instead of <YOUR EMAIL>
+- You have to be in the FH-Network!

+#### The Token in the DB will be set to 0 if the confirm-link is visited

 # Team
 * Simon Schrei
 * Stefan Reip